GOCOcopenhagen/Handbook/README.md

 ## Design
-Project should uses the [Atomic design](https://bradfrost.com/blog/post/atomic-web-design/).
+Projects, developed by the team, should use the [Atomic design](https://bradfrost.com/blog/post/atomic-web-design/).

 ### Components
  - All Components must be in a file that starts with a capital letter.
 (Fx: `BlueButton.tsx`)